 Marcus Brown was well known to the Bethel Church community.
-He came was a close friend of Reverend, later AME bishop, Morris Brown (no relation).
+He became a close friend of Reverend, later AME bishop, Morris Brown (no relation).
 They came north together in 1822-23 from Charleston, South Carolina after both were implicated in the Denmark Vesey revolt.**

 Marcus Brown was born in African, kidnapped and enslaved in Charleston, South Carolina.
 His freedom was purchased, with the assistance of Rev. Brown, for $700 according to the 1847 African American Census.
 Once in Philadelphia Marcus was permitted to preacher under the supervision of Morris Brown.